MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/kms-activation-vamt.md

 ---
-title: Perform KMS Activation (Windows 10)
+title: Run KMS activation
-description: The Volume Activation Management Tool (VAMT) can be used to perform volume activation using the Key Management Service (KMS). ms.reviewer: nganguly
+description: The Volume Activation Management Tool (VAMT) can be used to run volume activation using the Key Management Service (KMS). ms.author: kaushika
+author: kaushika-msft
-manager: aaroncz
+manager: cshepard
-ms.author: frankroj
+ms.reviewer: nganguly
+ms.date: 11/07/2022
+ms.topic: how-to
 ms.service: windows-client
-author: frankroj
-ms.date: 11/07/2022
-ms.topic: conceptual
 ms.subservice: itpro-fundamentals
 ---

-# Perform KMS activation
+# Run KMS activation

-The Volume Activation Management Tool (VAMT) can be used to perform volume activation using the Key Management Service (KMS).
+The Volume Activation Management Tool (VAMT) can be used to run volume activation using the Key Management Service (KMS).
 You can use VAMT to activate Generic Volume Licensing Keys, or KMS client keys, on products accessible to VAMT.
 GVLKs are the default product keys used by the volume-license editions of Windows Vista, Windows 7, Windows 8, Windows 10, Windows Server 2008, Windows Server 2008 R2, Windows Server® 2012, and Microsoft Office 2010.
 GVLKs are already installed in volume-license editions of these products.

 ## Requirements